 For schools outside Staffordshire, you must contact the relevant admission authority and complete any additional or supplementary information in line with any deadlines that they specify.

-Please note: If you wish to provide evidence to support medical grounds or other exceptional circumstances you must obtain the necessary evidence as specified within the admission criteria.
+Please note: If you wish to provide evidence to support medical grounds or other exceptional circumstances you must obtain the necessary evidence as specified within the admission arrangements.
 We will not seek to obtain this information on your behalf even if you refer to it in your application.
-Please email or post any additional information directly to the admissions team marked clearly with:
+Please email or post any additional information directly to the school admissions team marked clearly with:

 - The name of the child